 Article by Bill Siwicki, Healthcare IT News

-The following is an excerpt highlighting the Redivus Health case study.
+The following is an excerpt of the article, highlighting the Redivus Health sepsis case study.

 The report polled interviewed 180 clinical, quality and IT healthcare leaders at in providers nationwide (91 percent were acute care facilities and 9 percent were ambulatory) to assess the state of clinical decision support technology in the U.S. healthcare industry today.